-Division of Graduate Studies admission requirements apply with the following additions:
+Graduate Programs admission requirements apply with the following additions:

-- · Students must submit official scores on the Graduate Management Admissions Test (GMAT) or GRE or qualify for the waiver. - · Applicants currently employed should include references from both professors and employers, if possible.
-Applicants should submit three recommendations on the Clarion University recommendation forms. - Resume
+- · Students must submit official scores on the Graduate Management Admissions Test (GMAT) or GRE or qualify for the waiver. - Resume

 In general, admissions are on a "rolling" basis.

 Program Options

 The College of Business Administration offers a fulltime traditional M.B.A. and a part-time online M.B.A. program option.
 Please visit www.clarion.edu/mba for more information regarding any of these program options, including admissions criteria and program features.